jayslim1/Sales-Data/README.md

 # Sales-Data-Analysis
 ## Overview
-In any system, one major task saddled on the shoulders of a data analyst is the ability to ease presentation and visualization of data for better insghts to the decision-making process.This analysis project features a modified sample data for sales made by a particular company in different regions of the world with specifics to quantity, cost, sales amount, and product category.
+In any system, one major task saddled on the shoulders of a data analyst is the ability to ease presentation and visualization of data for better insghts to the decision-making process, and this is why this analysis project features a modified sample data for sales made by a particular company in different regions of the world with specifics to quantity, cost, sales amount, and product category.
+More details with charts below.

+## Data Source
+The full data and designed dashboard can be downloaded [here]()